Investigators

 Summary

 Dr. Kinchington’ s research program focuses on the biology of the human alpha-herpesvirus Varicella Zoster Virus (VZV) and its interaction with human neurons and skin using novel model systems.
-VZV causes Chickenpox upon primary infection, but then remains with the Host for life in a latent state in sensory neurons.
-When the Virus reactivates, it causes Herpes Zoster, or Shingles, a painful and debilitating disease that causes significant human morbidity and long-term consequences.
+VZV causes Chickenpox upon primary infection, but then remains with the host for life in a latent state in sensory neurons.
+When the Virus reactivates, it causes Herpes Zoster or Shingles, a painful and debilitating disease that causes significant human morbidity and long-term consequences.
 Chief among those is the development of long-term, intractable and debilitating chronic pain called…

 John Kirkwood